mayasrikanth/DynamicMonitor/README.md

 ![alt text](https://github.com/mayasrikanth/DynamicMonitor/blob/main/Figures/platform-workflow.png)
 ### 2. Clone and create necessary repositories.
 First, clone this repository.
 You'll need these scripts to start the monitor.
-Then, clone Stanford's publicly available GloVe repository.
+Then, clone Stanford's publicly available [GloVe repository](https://nlp.stanford.edu/projects/glove/).

+As shown in the image above, you'll need a public repository to store .csv files containing numerical data to produce visualizations and forecasting information for each keyword.
+You will also need a new public repository to host the frontend UI.
+You can very well use the same public repository to perform both tasks, or you can set up two different repositories if that better suits your organizational preferences.

 ### 2. Set up Github Personal Access Token
 Head to your github account and generate a personal access token.
 To maintain security, our code uses personal access tokens to connect to the Github API and update the data necessary for frontend visualizations.